CloudknightOps/Dynamic-PR-test/Readme.txt

-We are running tests for the PR
+Preparing for the  Live demo test of the PR
-This time we are curbing the error in the namespaces